Sustainability

 Validating claims

-Soil Association, SGS, audit firms
+Soil Association, SGS, Bureau Veritas, audit firms

 Layers: L3-L4

-What trust do you enable?
+What trust do you enableo

 INDUSTRY BODY